The 'yes, but' economy. Yes, we're worried about recession — but the economy remains resilient - Local News 8

 By Christine Romans, CNN Chief Business Correspondent

-Each week brings head-scratching contradictory news about the economy, and this past week was no different, with a batch of economic reports showing that — despite the recession talk — the US economy shows remarkable resilience.
+Each week brings head-scratching contradictory news about the economy.
+Tthis past week was no different, with a batch of economic reports showing that — despite the recession talk — the US economy shows remarkable resilience.

+Yes, the economy is strong.
+But it comes with a lot of caveats.

 Let’s review: